 Inertia is the property of a body by which it continues to remain in its existing state of rest or uniform motion in a straight line unless an external force acts on it.

-So the passengers in a moving train suddenly feel a jerk in the forward direction when the train stops abruptly because The upper body of the passengers continues to be in the state of motion while the lower part of the body which is in contact with the seat remains at rest.
+So the passengers in a moving train suddenly feel a Shock in the forward direction when the train stops abruptly because The upper body of the passengers continues to be in the state of motion while the lower part of the body which is in contact with the seat remains at rest.

 Hence, the answer is the option (1).